Florida Central Railroad (current): History

 The tracks that the Florida Central Railroad operate on were once part of a few independent railroads that were built mostly in the 1880s that were eventually merged into a single system.

 Orlando to Tavares

 The main route of the Florida Central Railroad from Tavares to Orlando was originally built by the Tavares, Orlando and Atlantic Railroad.
 It was incorporated in 1883, and built as an extension of the Leesburg and Indian River Railroad, which branched off the Florida Central and Peninsular Railroad in Wildwood and ran through Leesburg to Tavares.
-The FC&P leased the line in 1891, which became part of the Seaboard Air Line Railroad in 1900.
+The FC&P leased the line in 1891, which became part of the Seaboard Air Line Railroad's Orlando Subdivision in 1900.
 This line west of Tavares west was abandoned in the 1970s.
-A wye on the CSX S Line (former Seaboard main line) near Wildwood Yard is what remains of the connection.
+A wye on the CSX S Line (former Seaboard main line) near Wildwood Yard is what remains of the connection, though the south leg of that wye was removed by CSX in 2025.

 Tavares to Umatilla

 The Florida Central Railroad branch from Tavares to Umatilla was originally part of the St. Johns and Lake Eustis Railway.
 This company was chartered in 1879 and was completed in 1882-83.
 It extended as far north as Astor on the St. Johns River when it was first built.
 In 1893, the St. Johns & Lake Eustis Railway became part of the Plant System and was converted to standard gauge.
 The Plant System would become part of the Atlantic Coast Line Railroad in 1902.